arifpavel/debtcalculator/README.md

-# debtcalculator
+# Debt Calculator
-Debt Calculator to calculate faster debt freedom using Vue JS
+Debt Calculator to calculate faster debt freedom using Vue JS.
+It's a basic repo contains basic implementation of vuejs along with jquery Datatable & other js libraries from CDN.